ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 See Section 4.5 in {{RFC9148}}.

-## Message fragmentation
+## Message Fragmentation

 The EDHOC key exchange is optimized for message overhead, in particular the use of static DH keys instead of signature keys for authentication (e.g., method 3 of {{RFC9528}}).
 Together with various measures listed in this document such as CBOR-encoded payloads {{RFC8949}}, CBOR certificates {{I-D.ietf-cose-cbor-encoded-cert}}, certificates by reference ({{optimizations}}), and trust anchors without signature ({{crts}}), a significant reduction of message sizes can be achieved.

 Nevertheless, depending on the application, the protocol messages may become larger than the available frame size thus resulting in fragmentation and, in resource constrained networks such as IEEE 802.15.4 where throughput is limited, fragment loss can trigger costly retransmissions.

-It is recommended to prevent IP fragmentation, since it involves an error-prone datagram reassembly.
+It is recommended to prevent 6LoWPAN fragmentation, since it involves an error-prone datagram reassembly.
 To limit the size of the CoAP payload, this document specifies the requirements on implementing CoAP options Block1 and Block2.
 EST-oscore servers MUST implement Block1 and Block2.
 EST-oscore clients MUST implement Block2 and MAY implement Block1.